 Learning representations of text for NLP

-Think of your favorite NLP application you wish to build - sentiment analysis, named entity recognition, machine translation, information extraction, summarization, recommender system.
-A key step in building it is - using the right technique to represent the text in a form that machine can understand.
-In this workshop, we will focus on the key concepts, maths, and code behind state-of-the-art techniques for text representation.
+Think of your favorite NLP application that you wish to build - sentiment analysis, named entity recognition, machine translation, information extraction, summarization, recommender system, to name a few.
+A key step to building it is - using the right technique to represent the text in a form that machine can understand.
+In this workshop, we will understand key concepts, maths, and code behind state-of-the-art techniques for text representation.

-Various representation learning techniques have been discussed at length in literature, but from a practitioner’s point of view, there is a dearth of comprehensive tutorials that provides full coverage with the mathematical explanation and implementation details of these algorithms.
-This workshop aims to bridge this gap.
-This workshop aims to demystify, both - Theory (key concepts, maths) and Practice (code) that goes into these various representation schemes.
+__ Various representation learning techniques have been proposed in literature, but still there is a dearth of comprehensive tutorials that provides full coverage with the mathematical explanation and implementation details of these algorithms to a satisfactory depth. __ This workshop aims to bridge this gap.
+This workshop aims ot demystify, both - Theory (key concepts, maths) and Practice (code) that goes into these various representation schemes.
 At the end of workshop participants would have gained a fundamental understanding of these schemes and will be able to implement embeddings on their datasets.

 Old ways of representing text

 Introduction to Embedding spaces

 For each of the above representation scheme, we will understand and implement both - evaluation and visualization techniques.

 Target audience: This workshop is meant for NLP enthusiast, ML practitioners, Data science teams who work with text data and wish to gain a deeper understanding of text representations for NLP.

 We will provide pre installed virtual machine which will help you get started without fuss.